3d secure guide

 On This Page

-In 2020 alone, more than two billion people purchased goods or services online, and global retail eCommerce sales grew more than 25 percent.
+Research has shown that more than two billion people purchased goods or services online,1 and global retail eCommerce sales have grown by more than 25%.

-The total number of card-not-present (CNP) transactions has likewise increased; with a 9 percent compound annual growth rate, CNP transactions are on track to overtake card-present transactions by 2023.
+The total number of card-not-present (CNP) transactions has likewise increased; with a 9 percent compound annual growth rate, CNP transactions are on track to overtake card-present transactions.2

-Though convenient, these transactions introduce additional risk to the payments process: Without the card or cardholder physically present, it is far more challenging to authenticate the transaction.
-According to a study from Juniper Research, merchants are projected to lose approximately $130 billion USD to CNP fraud between 2018 and 2023.
+Although convenient, these transactions introduce additional risk to the payments process: Without the card or cardholder physically present, it is far more challenging to authenticate the transaction.
+According to a study from Juniper Research,3 merchants are projected to lose approximately $130 billion USD to CNP fraud between 2018 and 2023.

-As eCommerce continues its meteoric ascent, it is clear that merchants need to implement stronger fraud and identity theft prevention methods, which is where 3D Secure authentication enters the picture.
-3D Secure authentication is a security protocol that enables merchants to safeguard online transactions, as well as comply with the EU Revised Directive on Payment Services’ (PSD2) strong customer authentication standard.
+As eCommerce continues its meteoric ascent, merchants must implement stronger fraud and identity theft prevention methods.
+3D Secure authentication is a security protocol that enables merchants to safeguard online transactions and comply with the EU Revised Directive on Payment Services (PSD2) strong customer authentication standards.

 What is 3D Secure Authentication?

 At a high level, 3DS authentication works by sending Extensible Markup Language (XML) messages over Secure Sockets Layer (SSL) connections with client authentication.
-This process creates digital certificates verifying the identities of the different parties involved in the transaction.
+This process creates a digital certificate that verifies the identities of the different parties involved in the transaction.

 Arcot Systems (now CA Technologies) developed 3D Secure authentication in 1999, and Visa was the first major card scheme to bring it to market in the form of Visa Secure in 2001.
 As noted, 3DS has gained popularity in recent years for its ability to support PSD2 compliance.

-Originally adopted in 2015 and fully implemented in 2019, PSD2 is a European regulation designed to make electronic payments more secure and to create a more integrated European payments market.
-As such, PSD2 includes a strong customer authentication (SCA) standard which stipulates that multi-factor authentication (MFA) must be applied to all electronic payments in order to ensure the security of transactions.
+Originally adopted in 2015 and fully implemented in 2019, PSD2 is a European regulation that ensures electronic payments are more secure, creating a more integrated European payments market.
+As such, PSD2 includes a strong customer authentication (SCA) standard, which stipulates that multi-factor authentication (MFA) must be applied to all electronic payments to ensure secure transactions.
 3DS authentication satisfies PSD2’s SCA requirement, which led to widespread adoption of the protocol.
-Today, multiple card schemes offer their own branded version of 3DS, including Mastercard Identity Check, Discover Global Network ProtectBuy and American Express SafeKey.
+Today, multiple card schemes offer their own branded version of 3DS, including Mastercard Identity Check, Discover Global Network ProtectBuy, and American Express SafeKey.

 What is 3D Secure Authentication 2.0?

 Despite its initial success, 3D Secure authentication faced numerous complaints from consumers, largely due to its incompatibility with different devices and mobile browsers.
 These complaints were justified: Given that it was invented in 1999, the original iteration of 3DS was never designed to accommodate mobile devices and platforms.
-As a result, it struggled to keep up with the pace of change.
-As it began to decline legitimate transactions at an increasing rate, it became apparent that 3DS was in need of an upgrade.
+As it began to decline legitimate transactions at an increasing rate, it became apparent that 3DS required an upgrade.

-Ultimately, 3D Secure authentication 2.0 is designed to deliver a consistent customer experience across all platforms and devices, enhance payment orchestration and create frictionless flows, while allowing for a better overall consumer experience.
-According to research from Visa, 3DS 2.0 is expected to reduce checkout times by 85 percent and lead to a 70 percent reduction in cart abandonment.
-Merchants benefit as well: In addition to reducing fraud risk, 3DS 2.0 shifts liability for 3DS transactions to the issuer, eliminating chargebacks.
+Ultimately, 3D Secure authentication 2.0 is designed to deliver a consistent customer experience across all platforms and devices, enhance payment orchestration, and create frictionless flows, while allowing for a better overall consumer experience.
+According to research from Visa, 3DS 2.0 is expected to reduce checkout times by 85% and cart abandonment by 75%.
+In addition to reducing fraud risk, 3DS 2.0 shifts liability for 3DS transactions to the issuer, eliminating chargebacks.

 Updates to 3DS 2.0 have introduced additional enhancements.
-3DS 2.1 increased the number of data elements that merchants are able to send to issuers at the point of transaction to 100.
-By accessing richer datasets, issuers are able to assess potential risk at a more rapid rate, further optimizing frictionless flow.
-Updates included in 3DS 2.2 enable merchants to request exemptions through their acquirer, issuers to use third parties for delegated authentication and users to conduct authentication outside of the main authentication flow.
+3DS 2.1 increased the number of data elements that merchants can send to issuers at the point of transaction to 100.
+By accessing richer datasets, issuers assess potential risk at a more rapid rate, further optimizing frictionless flow.
+Updates included in 3DS 2.2 enable merchants to request exemptions through their acquirer, issuers to use third parties for delegated authentication, and users to conduct authentication outside of the main authentication flow.

 How Do 3DS and 3DS 2.0 Authentication Work?

-As noted, 3D Secure authentication uses a combination of XML messages, SSL connections, digital certificates and client authentication to confirm the identities of the different domains involved in an electronic transaction.
+As noted, 3D Secure authentication confirms the identities of the different domains involved in an electronic transaction by using XML messages, SSL connections, digital certificates, and client authentication.

 At a high level, a typical 3DS 1.0 flow looks something like this: